Last Updated on by Buayifa Ojeogwu

 So if you prefer short 10 minutes workouts or 45 minutes killer workouts, you’d definitely find something that suits you.

 And you also have the freedom to choose whom you prefer to work with since it has several fitness trainers.

 Honestly, I have not seen workouts performed the way they are on Pumatrac.
-The few I did, hit muscles I have never worked before.
+The few I did, hit muscles I have never worked on before.

 And because of how tough they were, I had to stop halfway through and completed the workouts the following day.

 What I love most about Pumatrac is that you are working out with a trainer, or so it seems, which is uncommon with free health and fitness apps.